About Hardware-Based Solutions

 Hardware-based RAID uses an intelligent drive controller and a redundant array of disk drives to protect against data loss in the event of media failure and to improve the performance of read/write operations.
 A disk array is an effective disk-storage solution for computers running Microsoft® SQL Server™2000.

 Hardware-based RAID levels 1 through 5 automate redundancy and fault tolerance at the hardware level.
-All levels, 0 through 5, incur no overhead on the system processor.
+All levels (0 through 5) incur no overhead on the system processor.
 Individual data files are typically spread across more than one disk.
-You can implement a hardware-based RAID solution that provides a system with seamless, nonstop recovery from media failure.
+It is possible to implement a hardware-based RAID solution that provides your system with seamless, nonstop recovery from media failure.

-Generally, hardware-based RAID offers performance advantages over Microsoft Windows 2000 and later software-based RAID.
-For example, you can significantly improve data throughput by implementing RAID 5 through hardware that does not use system software resources.
-This is done by using more disks at a particular capacity than in a conventional storage solution.
-Read-and-write performance and total storage size can be improved even more by using multiple controllers.
+In general, hardware-based RAID offers performance advantages over Microsoft Windows NT® or Windows® 2000 software-based RAID.
+For example, you can improve data throughput significantly by implementing RAID 5 through hardware that does not use system software resources.
+This is accomplished by using more disks at a given capacity than in conventional storage solution.
+Read/write performance and total storage size can be further improved by using multiple controllers.

 Depending on the configuration, hardware-based RAID generally provides good performance.
-Hardware-based RAID also makes it much easier to manage multiple disks.
-This lets you treat an array of disks as one disk.
-You might even be able to replace a failed drive without shutting down the system.
-A disadvantage of a hardware-based solution is cost.
-You might also be dependent upon one vendor.
+It also makes it much easier to manage multiple disks, allowing you to treat an array of disks as one disk.
+You may even be able to replace a failed drive without shutting down the system.
+The disadvantages of a hardware-based solution are cost, and it may lock you into a single vendor.

-For more information about how to implement hardware-based RAID, contact the hardware vendor.
+For more information about implementing hardware-based RAID, contact the hardware vendor.